-6.1.1.
 The Register Client Callback

 The Register Client callback is the first callback that will be invoked after the client connects to the session manager.
-Its type is SmsRegisterClientProc.
+Its type is SmsRegisterClientProc manager_data Manager data specified when the callback was registered.

-typedef Status (SmsRegisterClientProc();
+'''

-Status RegisterClientProc(sms_conn, manager_data, previous_id)
+typedef Status (SmsRegisterClientProc)(sms_conn, manager_data,

-SmsConn sms_conn;

-SmPointer manager_data;

-char previous_id;
+previous_id);

-previous_id The client ID from the previous session.
+previous_id The client ID from the previous session. '''